-Valley Baptist-Harlingen and Valley Baptist-Brownsville both had humble beginnings in the early days of the 20th Century.
-Both hospitals can trace their roots back to dedicated doctors and visionary citizens in their communities -- and to Christian organizations seeking to serve God by serving their fellow human beings.
+Both Valley Baptist Medical Center locations in Harlingen and Brownsville had humble beginnings in the early days of the 20th century.
+Each hospital can trace its roots back to dedicated doctors and visionary citizens in their respective communities.

-Meanwhile, 25 miles north in Harlingen, the year 1923 was also an important date for the founding of a hospital, as that is the year that a group of dedicated citizens saw the need for a modern medical facility in Harlingen.
-These residents -- including Dr. N. A. Davidson, Dr. G.W.
-Letzerick, S. G. Stringer, and Judge Fred Bennett -- set out to build on a foundation that had been laid by Harlingen’s original 10-bed hospital which was located on "F" Street, between Harrison and Tyler streets, in a converted frame house owned by Mrs. Ida Gilbert.
-Harlingen’s new 36-bed hospital was also built on "F" Street, a few blocks away from the original 10-bed facility.
-Valley Baptist Hospital, owned by the Lower Rio Grande Valley Baptist Association, opened as a not for profit community hospital on January 22, 1925.
+These residents, including Dr. N. A. Davidson, Dr. G.W.
+Letzerick, S. G. Stringer and Judge Fred Bennett, set out to build on a foundation that had been laid by Harlingen’s original 10-bed hospital on "F" Street, between Harrison and Tyler streets, in a converted frame house owned by Mrs. Ida Gilbert.
+Harlingen’s new 36-bed hospital was also built on "F" Street, a few blocks away from the original facility.
+Valley Baptist Hospital, owned by the Lower Rio Grande Valley Baptist Association, opened as a not-for-profit community hospital on January 22, 1925.

 Over the years, both hospitals experienced rapid growth and changes in ownership.
 In Harlingen, the Baptist General Convention of Texas acquired the hospital in 1945.
 It moved to its present location, on Pease Street off Ed Carey Drive, in 1956.